 When the State has been designated as attainment for a pollutant, all regions of the State are in compliance with all the standards (i.e., short term and long term; primary and secondary) for the particular pollutant.
-This is the case for NO_2 , Pb, and SO_2 .
+This is the case for NO2, Pb, SO2 and CO.

 When the State has been designated as nonattainment for a pollutant, one or more of the standards for the pollutant have been violated in one or more regions of the State.
-The nonattainment designation that is subsequently applied to a region can reflect the "degree" of nonattainment depending upon a number of factors: the air pollution history in the region; previous designation of the region as either attainment or nonattainment; lack of air pollutant monitoring in the region; and inferences based on pollutant monitoring done in adjacent or similar regions.
+The nonattainment designation that is subsequently applied to a region can reflect the "degree" of nonattainment depending upon a number of factors, the air pollution history in the region, previous designation of the region as either attainment or nonattainment, lack of air pollutant monitoring in the region, and inferences based on pollutant monitoring done in adjacent or similar regions.
 For example, the whole state is designated as nonattainment for the 1-hour standard for ozone, but the degree of nonattainment varies between regions (see Figure 9-1).
 The region comprising Fairfield County (less Shelton), New Milford and Bridgewater is designated as "severe nonattainment" for ozone, while the rest of the State is designated as "serious nonattainment."
 The difference in the two designations is explained by higher ozone concentrations in excess of the 1-hour ozone standard in the Fairfield County portion of the NY-NJ-CT nonattainment area.
 Attainment of the 8-hour standard for ozone cannot be addressed until the 8-hour ozone concentrations have been monitored for at least three years.

-For CO, there is a mix of attainment and nonattainment regions (see Figure 9-2).
-The region comprising Fairfield County (less Shelton), New Milford and Bridgewater is designated as "moderate nonattainment" primarily due to exceedances of the 8-hour CO standard in the New York / New Jersey portion of the region (not shown).
+For CO, there are only attainment regions (see Figure 9-2).
+Until recently, the region comprising Fairfield County (less Shelton), New Milford and Bridgewater was designated as "moderate nonattainment" primarily due to exceedances of the 8-hour CO standard in the New York / New Jersey portion of the region (not shown).
+However, on May 10,1999 this region was redesignated by the EPA as "attainment."
 The region comprising Hartford County (less Hartland), Tolland County, Middlesex County and Plymouth was redesignated as "attainment" by EPA on January 2, 1996.
 And the region comprising New Haven County, Bethlehem, Watertown, Woodbury, Thomaston and Shelton was redesignated as "attainment" by EPA on December 4, 1998.
-These redesignations were based on technical analyses prepared by the Bureau of Air Management which demonstrate that the two areas have maintained and will continue to maintain ambient CO concentrations levels within the air quality health standards.
+All of these redesignations were based on technical analyses prepared by the Bureau of Air Management which demonstrate that the three areas have maintained and will continue to maintain ambient CO concentration levels within the air quality health standards.
 The two remaining regions of the State -- the eastern section and the northwest corner -- are designated as "unclassified attainment."
 This designation reflects the fact that, although no CO monitoring has been done in these regions, their status as attainment areas can be inferred from population and traffic density data.

-For PM10, the whole State is designated as attainment, except for the city of New Haven (see Figure 9-3).
+For PM{10} , the whole State is designated as attainment, except for the city of New Haven (see Figure 9-3).